Republica (newspaper)

-Republica (stylised as República) is an English-language National daily newspaper published by Nepal Republic Media in Kathmandu, Nepal.
+Republica (stylised as República) is an English-language national daily newspaper published by Nepal Republic Media in Kathmandu, Nepal.

 Founded by in 2009 by Ameet Dhakal, República is the sister publication of Nagarik, the vernacular Nepali-language daily published by the same company.

 Overview

 Ameet Dhakal was the founding editor in chief of the newspaper but resigned in April 2012, whereupon Kosmos Biswakarma took over the editorship.
-In November 2014, Subhash Ghimire was named current editor-in-chief of the newspaper.
+In November 2014, Subhash Ghimire was then named editor-in-chief of the newspaper.
+Kosh Raj Koirala succeeded him as editor-in-chief after Ghimire resigned from his post in September 2021.

 Nepal Republic Media is owned by the Gyawali family, who co-founded Nepal's Kantipur Publications.
 The Gyawalis split with their partners, the Sirohiyas, in 2008 and went on to establish Nepal Republic Media.

 Controversy

 Ever since Ghimire took over as editor-in-chief, the newspaper has courted controversy for its ultra-nationalist stances and for failing to adhere to the basics of journalism, including corroboration and right of reply.
 For instance, in June 2019, Republica published a report alleging that Dambar Chemjong, a lecturer at Tribhuvan University, had been appointed to the university despite being ineligible.
 Chemjong contested the report and provided documents disputing the newspaper's report.
 Republica took down the article, apologized to Chemjong and issued a clarification, stating that "the story was incomplete and did not represent the full circumstances surrounding his [Chemjong's] appointment at TU.